-Two of the leading voices in journalism, Dean Baquet, the executive editor of the New York Times, and Marty Baron, the editor of the Washington Post, will be in conversation about the importance of investigative journalism and the path forward for media in this political era.
+Two of the leading voices in journalism, Dean Baquet, the executive editor of the New York Times, and Marty Baron, the executive editor of the Washington Post, will be in conversation about the importance of investigative journalism and the path forward for media in this political era.

 Dean Baquet is executive editor of the New York Times, a position he assumed in May 2014.
 He serves in the highest ranked position in the Times’s newsroom and oversees the New York Times news report in all its various forms.

 Before being named executive editor, Baquet was managing editor of the Times.
 He previously served as Washington bureau chief for the paper from March 2007 to September 2011.
 Baquet rejoined the Times after several years at the Los Angeles Times, where he was editor of the newspaper since 2005, after serving as managing editor since 2000.

 Previously, Baquet had been National editor of the New York Times since July 1995, after having served as deputy Metro editor since May 1995.
 Baquet joined the Times in April 1990 as a Metro reporter.
 In May 1992, he became special projects editor for the business desk, and in January 1994, he held the same title, but operated out of the executive editor’s office.

 Before joining the Times, Baquet reported for the Chicago Tribune from December 1984 to March 1990, and before that, for the Times-Picayune in New Orleans for nearly seven years.
 While at the Chicago Tribune, Baquet served as associate Metro editor for investigations and was chief investigative reporter, covering corruption in politics and the garbage-hauling industry.